 Although working on the set of these shows was exciting, their grueling production schedules left little time for Marisa’s childhood passion, writing.
 After seven years of freelancing, she left the world of television.
 It wasn’t long before she joined the gaming industry as a Production Manager for a prestigious video game marketing company and began writing her first full length novel, Rock and Roll High School: Growing Up in Hollywood During the Decade of Decadence, which was released in December 2012.

 The book chronicles her life as a misfit teenager when she discovers the Sunset Strip music scene during it’s most promiscuous reign in the 1980s.
-Also included in the book are interviews with several prominent bands that ruled the Strip during that era.
+Also included in the book are interviews with several prominent bands who ruled the Strip during that era.